-First, facilitators should reassure participants that the modules are not intended to encourage practices which conflict with the requirements of the law.
-When the law and policy contradict the standards of the CRPD it is important to advocate for policy change and law reform.
-In this context it is also necessary to acknowledge that it will not happen immediately.
-However, an outdated legal and policy framework should not prevent individuals from taking action.
-A lot can be done at the individual level, on a day to day basis to change the attitudes and practices within the boundaries of the law.
-For example, even if guardians are officially mandated to make decisions on people's behalf based on a countries law, this does not prevent them from supporting people in reaching their own decisions and from ultimately respecting their choices.
-In this way, they will be making important strides towards implementing a supported decision making approach.
+First, facilitators should reassure participants that the modules are not intended to encourage practices which conflict with the requirements of national law or policy, or which could put anyone in danger of being outside the law.
+In contexts where the law and policy contradict the standards of the CRPD it is important to advocate for policy change and law reform.
+Even though States Parties to the CRPD have an immediate obligation to cease violations of this Convention and other international human rights instruments, it is important to acknowledge that achieving full respect for the rights in the CRPD takes time and requires a variety of actions at all levels of society.

+Consequently, an outdated legal and policy framework should not prevent individuals from taking action.
+A lot can be done at the individual level on a day-to-day basis to change the attitudes and practices within the boundaries of the law and to start implementing the CRPD.
+For example, even if guardians are officially mandated on the basis of a country's law to make decisions on behalf of other persons, this does not prevent them from supporting those persons in reaching their own decisions and from ultimately respecting their choices.

-Throughout the training, facilitators should encourage participants to discuss how the new paradigms, actions and strategies promoted in the training materials can be implemented within the parameters of existing policy and law frameworks.
-Hopefully, the shift in attitudes and practices, along with effective advocacy, will lead to change in policy and law reform.
+This training provides guidance on dealing with various topics which are key to fostering the human rights-based approach in mental health and social services.
+Throughout the training, facilitators should encourage participants to discuss how the actions and strategies promoted in the training materials affect them and how they can be implemented within the parameters of existing policy and law frameworks.
+Shifts in attitudes and practices, along with effective advocacy, can lead to positive change in policy and law.